UK kicks off review of competition in digital markets

 If you are interested in engaging with the expert panel in-person or through a written submission then please get in touch for advice and support.

-Topics: European Politics, E-commerce, UK politics, UK business, Google, Amazon, Facebook, Apple, Platforms, AI, Artificial Intelligence, Competition policy, Anti-trust, Digital Single Market, Immersive Tech, Economic policy, Big Tech, David Abrahams
+Topics: European Politics, E-commerce, UK politics, UK business, Google, Amazon, Facebook, Apple, Platforms, Artificial Intelligence (AI), Competition policy, Antitrust, Digital Single Market, Immersive Tech, Economic policy, Big Tech, David Abrahams